AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/add-products.md

 You must specify the Cart ID along with the list of SKU and quantity pairs as parameters to add the products to the shopping cart.

-The `CartItemInput` object now contains the `selected_options` and `enter_options` attributes.
+The `CartItemInput` object now contains the `selected_options` and `entered_options` attributes.
 A selected option is predefined, and the shopper chooses from a set of possible values.
 Entered options generally contain text the shopper types, but other possibilities exist.

 Selected options can be used in the following product types: